ItsRokun/friendbook/README.md

-# RGBlog - Social Media Prototype
+# Friendbook - Social Media Prototype

-Welcome to RGBlog, a social media prototype designed to showcase the features of a dynamic and interactive platform for users to connect, share, and communicate in real time.
+Welcome to Friendbook, a social media prototype designed to showcase the features of a dynamic and interactive platform for users to connect, share, and communicate in real time.

 ## Features